-- 1/2 cup roasted sweet potato, slightly cooled
+- 1/2 cup roasted sweet potato, cooled

-- 1/2 cup milk
+- 1/2 cup milk (dairy or nondairy)

-- 2 tablespoons butter, melted and slightly cooled
+- 2 tablespoons butter or coconut oil, melted and slightly cooled

 - 1 tablespoon maple syrup

-- 1 teaspoon vanilla
+- 1 teaspoon vanilla extract

-- 1. Preheat the oven to 400 degrees F and coat a 6-cup donut pan with nonstick spray.
+- Preheat the oven to 400 degrees F and coat a 6-cup donut pan with nonstick spray.

 - Place the rolled oats into a blender and grind into a fine flour, about 30 seconds.
 Add the rest of the ingredients and blend to combine, stopping to scrape down the sides of the blender as needed.

 - Bake for 16-18 minutes or until lightly golden brown around the edges and a cake tester inserted into the center comes out clean.

-To roast sweet potato, preheat the oven to 400 F. Wash and poke a sweet potato with a paring knife (to allow steam to escape).
+To roast sweet potato: Preheat the oven to 400 F. Wash and poke a sweet potato with a paring knife (to allow steam to escape).
 Place on a foil-lined baking sheet or pan and roast for 45-60 minutes or until soft.
 Remove from oven and let cool slightly.
 Remove from flesh and mash.